backstage/backstage/docs/backend-system/core-services/01-index.md

 ## Lifecycle

-When writing plugins, it's often that you will have long running things that you might want to ensure clean shutdowns of when the plugins are torn down, or when the backend is quit (think local development).
-You shouldn't have to worry too much about providing shutdowns for any of the core services that you use, and should really only need to take care of anything that you create that you should stop when your plugin stops.
+This service allows your plugins to register hooks for cleaning up resources as the service is shutting down (e.g. when a pod is being torn down, or when pressing `Ctrl+C` during local development).
+Other core services also leverage this same mechanism internally to stop themselves cleanly.

 ### Using the service

-The following example shows how to get the `LifecycleService` in your `example` backend plugin to clean a long running interval on teardown.
+The following example shows how to get the lifecycle service in your `example` backend plugin to clean up a long running interval when the service is shutting down.

 ```ts
 import {